Last updated July 27, 2017.

 Career Outlook for Family Nurse Practitioners

 Nurses account for the largest segment of healthcare workforce in the United States and due to the growing number of people with chronic illnesses and an aging population, there is a need for better care coordination and a greater need for nurses with advanced degrees.
-In 2010, AARP (American Association of Retired Persons) and RWJF (Robert Wood Johnson Foundation) partnered to form Campaign for Action, an initiative to mobilize action coalitions in all 50 states to utilize nurses more effectively—combating the nation's health care challenges.
+To address this need, AARP (American Association of Retired Persons) and RWJF (Robert Wood Johnson Foundation) have partnered to form Campaign for Action, an initiative to mobilize action coalitions in all 50 states to utilize nurses more effectively—combating the nation's health care challenges.

 According to the National Institute For Health Care Reform, there is a shortage of primary care practitioners, and the problem is expected to worsen, as the population grows older.
-In 2014, under the Patient Protection and Affordable Act of 2010, one possible way for alleviating this shortage would be to hire more nurses with advanced degrees increasing the number of primary care providers.
-In 2012, the estimated annual salary of FNP was $101,100 with a projected growth larger than average (O*Net, 2012).
+One possible way to help alleviate this shortage would be to hire more nurses with advanced degrees increasing the number of primary care providers.
+In 2017, the mean annual salary of an FNP in California was $124,330 with a projected growth of 31% expected through 2024 (BLS, 2017).

 Because population health needs are constantly changing, and health care system is always evolving; nurses with better training and advanced degrees have a wonderful opportunity to make a difference and provide leadership in helping to improve health and care to people who need it.